jt765487/datamover/README.md

     ```
     All subsequent commands will be run from this `exportcliv2-suite-v0.1.2/` directory.

+---

 **Step 2: Configure the Installer (`install-app.conf`)**

 The main configuration file for the installer is `exportcliv2-deploy/install-app.conf`.
-We'll ensure it's set up for your test environment.
+This file is pre-configured by the `create_bundle.sh` script when the package is made.
+For a typical first-time installation where a production binary was included in the bundle, it will look similar to this.
+You generally do not need to edit it unless instructed for specific advanced scenarios.

-1. Your notes indicate you've already modified this file.
-Let's verify the key settings.
-You can view it with `cat exportcliv2-deploy/install-app.conf`.
-The important lines for this first install should look like this:
+1. You can view the configuration with `cat exportcliv2-deploy/install-app.conf`.
+Key settings include:

     ```ini
     # install-app.conf

     # ... (comments omitted for brevity) ...

-    # MANDATORY: Space-separated list of instance names.
+    # MANDATORY: Space-separated list of instance names for default installation.
-    DEFAULT_INSTANCES_CONFIG="AAA"
+    DEFAULT_INSTANCES_CONFIG="AAA" # Example, will install instance "AAA"

     # MANDATORY: The filename of the VERSIONED main application binary.
-    # (This is your Rust emulator)
-    VERSIONED_APP_BINARY_FILENAME="exportcliv8"
+    # This is set by the 'create_bundle.sh' script to the initially active binary.
+    # If a production binary was provided when creating the bundle (and --use-emulator-initially was not set),
+    # it will be the production binary's filename.
+    # Example if production binary 'exportcliv2-.4.0-B1771-24.11.15' was made active:
+    VERSIONED_APP_BINARY_FILENAME="exportcliv2-.4.0-B1771-24.11.15"

     # MANDATORY: The filename of the VERSIONED DataMover Python wheel.
     VERSIONED_DATAMOVER_WHEEL_FILENAME="datamover-0.1.2-py3-none-any.whl"